denten-books/plain-text/2-surface.md

 literary--technological encounter.
 Yet the point of contact is crucial, for it is here that the subject seems to disappear, in a compressed moment of time that needs to be unpacked with some precision.

+[^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
+This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
+Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage in consumer electronics.
+In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
+A floating gate is placed a small distance from an electron source.
+When an appropriately high field is applied through an outer gate, the floating gate charges up.
+The charges are stored even after the removal of the charging field due to much lower back transport probability [...]
+Such a device functions as a bistable memory with nondestructive read-out features.
+The memory holding time observed was longer than one hour" [@kahng_floating_1967, 1288].
+See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

+[^ln2-varela]: See for example @varela_autopoiesis_1974; @barthes_rustle_1989,
+5; @nuttall_new_2007, 6-25.